 Most boudoir sessions will include hair and makeup and that will need to be taken care of first before any cameras start clickin’.

-In most cases it will be done by the same person and you’ll have plenty of time to acclimate yourself and settle in to your surroundings.
+In most cases it will be done by the same person and you’ll have plenty of time to get comfy and settle in to your surroundings.

 The photographer will discuss with you and the makeup artist what’ll work best with your hair and makeup and you’ll have plenty of input as well.